Metamizer: a versatile neural optimizer for fast and accurate physics simulations: Foundations

 \paragraph{Finite Differences} To compute $u$ and its partial derivatives in a numerical manner, $u$ needs to be discretized.
 Here, we consider a regular grid in space (and time).
 This allows to compute derivatives like gradients ($\nabla$), divergence ($\nabla \cdot$), Laplace ($\Delta$) or curl ($\nabla \times$) numerically by performing convolutions with finite difference kernels.
 By plugging the results of these finite difference convolutions for every grid point into the general formulation of PDEs (Equation \ref{eq:general_PDE}), we obtain a large system of equations.
 If the PDE is linear, this set of equations becomes a (typically sparse) linear system of equations.

 \paragraph{Time-Integration Schemes} In case of time-dependent PDEs, a strategy must be chosen to integrate the simulation in time for given initial conditions.
-There exist several strategies to calculate the time derivative with finite differences: \begin{itemize} \item In \emph{forward Euler} schemes, the computation of the time derivative depends only on the current time step.
+There exist several strategies to calculate and integrate the time derivative with finite differences.
+The most popular strategies are: \begin{itemize} \item \emph{Forward Euler:} Here, the computation of the time derivative depends only on the current time step.
 This explicit strategy makes computations easy and efficient, but tends to cause unstable simulation behavior for many physical systems if the time step is chosen too large.
-Therefore, explicit schemes are not considered in this work. \item In \emph{backward Euler} schemes, the calculation of the time derivative depends on the following time step.
-This implicit strategy results in stable simulations, but can suffer from numerical dissipation and requires solving large systems of equations. \item In \emph{Crank-Nicolson} schemes, the centered finite difference of the current and the following time step is used to calculate the time derivative.
+Therefore, explicit schemes are not considered in this work. \item \emph{Backward Euler:} Here, the computation of the time derivative depends on the following time step.
+This implicit strategy results in stable simulations, but can suffer from numerical dissipation and requires solving large systems of equations. \item \emph{Crank-Nicolson:} Here, the centered finite difference of the current and the following time step is used to calculate the time derivative.
 This implicit strategy results in more accurate computations compared to forward or backward Euler, but requires, like backward Euler, solving large systems of equations. \end{itemize}

 \paragraph{Physics-Based Loss} Solving large (potentially non-linear) systems of equations obtained by finite differences is a challenging task that is typically computationally expensive.
-Thus, we formulate a physics-constrained loss, that penalizes the mean squared residuals (left-hand side) of Equation \ref{eq:general_PDE} as follows:
+Thus, we formulate a physics-constrained loss, that penalizes the mean squared residuals (left-hand side of Equation \ref{eq:general_PDE}) as follows: